World Travel Awards Winner Machu Travel Peru 2025

 What happens if Machu Picchu tickets sell out?

 The only options are to choose a different date, time slot, or circuit, or check availability for alternative experiences.
-No official waiting list exists once tickets sell out, but you can check on the official website.
+No official waiting list exists once sold-out tickets are full, but you can check on the official website.
 As we’ve been saying, booking in advance is the best way to prevent this problem.

 Is it safe to buy Machu Picchu tickets from third-party websites?